 I think I started as a kid like most people.
 Then I stopped until I was 24 approximately.
 I met a friend who painted graffiti and started doing that.
 Also at that time I started helping friends doing murals.
 And eventually I started doing my own thing.

-When you were younger you spent time on the streets, painting graffiti.
-Talk to me a little bit about those days.
+With that in mind, can you talk to me a little bit about your time in the streets, painting graffiti?
 And what made you pick up a pen instead?

 As I mentioned in the last question, I started painting graffiti as a grown up haha.
 I was 24 approx. I was hanging with a lot of friends who painted graffiti on the streets, so I started with them.